 Items provided will be available within 5 business days.
 Allow sufficient time for processing.
 Please wait until contacted by the Reserves Department before assigning the material to your class.
 When your request has been processed, the Reserves Department will email you.

 A complete list of materials on reserve is maintained in notebooks at the Check-Out & Reserves Desk.
 The lists are arranged by the instructor's last name.

 Reserve materials are included in our Course Reserves system, and may be searched by the course number, instructor's name, author, and/or title.

-A SUNY Oswego ID or Penfield Library card must be presented in order to sign out reserve materials.
+A SUNY Oswego ID must be presented in order to sign out reserve materials.

 The Library Confidentiality Act (7B McK 4509 [CPLR 4509]) protects the privacy of users of library materials.
 Under this law we may not disclose any circulation records, including reserve records, without a subpoena or a court order.
 Please do not ask us to provide you with a list of students who have read the reserve material.

 If you have any questions concerning reserve policies, please contact the Reserves Department at 315-312-4268 or email@example.com.

 If you have questions or would like assistance, you can: